kimdurante/intro-to-gdal/content/raster.md

             LENGTHUNIT["metre",1],
             ID["EPSG",8807]]],
 ```
-The output also contains some generic metadata for the file
+There is also some generic metadata for the file
 ```
 Metadata:
   AGENCY=WESTERN MAPPING CENTER (WMC) oversight agency*